Faraday Depolarization Study of a Radio Galaxy Using LOFAR Two-metre Sky Survey: Data Release 2: Introduction

-The study of Faraday depolarization in radio galaxies provides a critical window into the magneto-ionic environments both within and surrounding these powerful extragalactic sources \citep{Strom73}.
-Leveraging the LOFAR Two-metre Sky Survey Data Release 2 (LoTSS-DR2), which offers high-sensitivity, high-resolution polarization data at low radio frequencies enables unprecedented insight into the interplay between magnetic fields, plasma conditions, and large-scale radio structures.
 The paper is organized as follows: Section~\ref{sec:polFar} introduces the key observables of radio polarization and Faraday rotation; Section~\ref{sec:depolmodels} describes the depolarization models applied in our analysis; Section~\ref{sec:DR2source} outlines the main properties of the selected LoTSS DR2 source; Section~\ref{sec:methods} details the methodology; Section~\ref{sec:results} presents the results; and Section~\ref{sec:discuss} discusses the implications and provides prospects for future work.